raganwald-deprecated/homoiconic/2010/02/difficult_distraction.md

 A Difficult Distraction
 ===

-In July of 2008, I was a speaker at [RubyFringe][rf].
-I introduced [rewrite][rewrite], a gem for adding various forms of syntactic meta-programming to the Ruby programming language.
+In July of 2008, I was a speaker at the RubyFringe conference.
+In [my talk][rf], I introduced [rewrite][rewrite], a gem for adding various forms of syntactic meta-programming to the Ruby programming language.
 Since that time, I've been trying to eat as much of my own dogfood as possible.
 Here's a brief progress report.
 Warning: The entire thing is anecdotal, personal opinion.

-By the way, the title "A Difficult Distraction" was inspired by [an insightful comment][comment] by davidw on a HN discussion about [Lunascript][ls]: "If [in house programming languages] aren't that hard, how come so many never seem to be... well, 'finished'?
+By the way, the title "A Difficult Distraction" was inspired by [an insightful comment][comment] by davidw on a HN discussion about [Lunascript][ls]:

+> If [in house programming languages] aren't that hard, how come so many never seem to be... well, 'finished'?
 I think they tend to be a fairly large time sink, especially because it's great fun to work on one.
-It's exactly the kind of thing that could be very distracting for a startup."
+It's exactly the kind of thing that could be very distracting for a startup.

-Well, guilty as charged on both counts.
+Well, guilty as charged on *all* counts.
 Rewriting Ruby is hard (for me), it has been fun, and certainly it has been a distracting time sink.

 **rewrite**